BR-IDL/PaddleViT/image_classification/CaiT/README.md

 ### Update
+- Update (2022-07-12): Model weights trained from scratch using PaddleViT is updated.
 - Update (2022-03-17): Code is refactored and bugs are fixed.
 - Update (2021-09-27): More weights are uploaded.
 - Update (2021-08-11): Code is released and ported weights are uploaded.